hallsamir14/IS421event_manager/readme.md

-# Event Manager Company: Software QA Analyst/Developer Onboarding Assignment

-Welcome to the Event Manager Company!
-As a newly hired Software QA Analyst/Developer and a graduate student in software engineering, you are embarking on an exciting journey to contribute to our project aimed at developing a secure, robust REST API that supports JWT token-based OAuth2 authentication.
-This API serves as the backbone of our user management system and will eventually expand to include features for event management and registration.

-## Assignment Objectives

-1. **Familiarize with REST API functionality and structure**: Gain hands-on experience working with a REST API, understanding its endpoints, request/response formats, and authentication mechanisms.

-2. **Implement and refine documentation**: Critically analyze and improve existing documentation based on issues identified in the instructor videos.
-Ensure that the documentation is up-to-date and accurately reflects the current state of the software.

-3. **Engage in manual and automated testing**: Develop comprehensive test cases and leverage automated testing tools like pytest to push the project's test coverage towards 90%.
-Gain experience with different types of testing, such as unit testing, integration testing, and end-to-end testing.

-4. **Explore and debug issues**: Dive deep into the codebase to investigate and resolve issues related to user profile updates and OAuth token generation.
-Utilize debugging tools, interpret error messages, and trace the flow of execution to identify the root cause of problems.

-5. **Collaborate effectively**: Experience the power of collaboration using Git for version control and GitHub for code reviews and issue tracking.
-Work with issues, branches, create pull requests, and merge code while following best practices.

-## Setup and Preliminary Steps

-1. **Fork the Project Repository**: Fork the [project repository](https://github.com/yourusername/event_manager) to your own GitHub account.
-This creates a copy of the repository under your account, allowing you to work on the project independently.

-2. **Clone the Forked Repository**: Clone the forked repository to your local machine using the `git clone` command.
-This creates a local copy of the repository on your computer, enabling you to make changes and run the project locally.

-3. **Verify the Project Setup**: Follow the steps in the instructor video to set up the project using [Docker](https://www.docker.com/).
-Docker allows you to package the application with all its dependencies into a standardized unit called a container.
-Verify that you can access the API documentation at `http://localhost/docs` and the database using [PGAdmin](https://www.pgadmin.org/) at `http://localhost:5050`.

 ## Testing and Database Management

 1. **Explore the API**: Use the Swagger UI at `http://localhost/docs` to familiarize yourself with the API endpoints, request/response formats, and authentication mechanisms.
 Swagger UI provides an interactive interface to explore and test the API endpoints.